amd/ryzen-ai-documentation/docs/devflow.rst

 Obtaining Pre-trained Model
 ***************************
-The Ryzen AI development flow does not require any modifications to existing model training processes and methods.
+The Ryzen AI development flow does not require any modifications to the existing model training processes and methods.
 The pre-trained model (in PyTorch or TensorFlow) can be used as the starting point of the Ryzen AI flow.

 Quantization
 ************